kinkofer/PokemonAPI/README.md

 Use the `PokemonAPI` class to access web API classes organized by categories found on pokeapi.co (Berries, Pokemon, Games, etc.).

 ### Response
-All web API functions are duplicated to support three methods of receiving the response:
+All web API functions are duplicated to support two methods of receiving the response:

 - Escaping closures (completion handlers) with type `Result`
-- Publishers, for compatibility with the Combine framework (iOS 13, macOS 10.15, watchOS 6, tvOS 13)
 - Async functions to support the async/await pattern (iOS 15, macOS 12, watchOS 8, tvOS 15)

 Success values from these functions contain a custom class decoded from the JSON response.
 The error value is custom enum type `HTTPError`.